adam-from-meiro/handbook/src/content/docs/guides/titles-for-programmers.md

 ## Development Leadership

  On Web and CDP programming teams, Lead Programmers (L4) and Principal Programmers (L5) act as tech leads to Junior - Senior Programmers (L1-3).
-All Leads and Principals report directly to our CTO.
+All Leads and Principals report directly to our [CTO](../cto).
+CTO and [Head of R&D](../head-of-rnd) are specific roles overseeing the technological part of the company.

 Leads are responsible for:
 - Reviewing a report's substantial PRs before they're shipped.